Third Year Medical Student Surgery Clerkship

 The clerkship will offer a composite evaluation and grade to the medical school that will be combined with the National Board of Medical Examiners (NBME) shelf exam results (which account for 20 percent of a student’s grade) to produce the final grade for the clerkship.

-All students must also provide an anonymous evaluation of each six-week rotation to the Clerkship Coordinator prior to the clerkship’s submission of the student’s final grade.
+All students must also provide an anonymous evaluation of the 12-week rotation to the Clerkship Coordinator prior to the clerkship’s submission of the student’s final grade.

 Final Exam (Week 11)

 All third-year medical students rotating on the surgery clerkship will take a final written exam in Week 11.
-The exam is made up of 40 shelf-like questions, covering lecture topics and Subspecialty Services.
-Students will have one hour to complete it.
-The exam will account for one-third of the final grade that the clerkship will provide to the medical school.
+This computerized exam is made up of 40 shelf-like questions, covering topics discussed during didactics in addition to the expected reading during rotations in Trauma and Subspecialty Services.
+Students will have one hour to complete the exam.
+The exam will account for 25% of the final grade that the clerkship will provide to the medical school.

 Feedback and Mid-term Evaluation